gladly-team/next-firebase-auth/README.md

 ### Testing and Mocking with Jest

-In order to test components wrapped with functions from `next-firebase-auth`, you will likely want to mock the `next-firebase-auth` library.
+To test components wrapped with functions from `next-firebase-auth`, you will likely want to mock the `next-firebase-auth` library.
 This can be achieved using the [manual mocks feature of Jest](https://jestjs.io/docs/manual-mocks#mocking-node-modules).

-It can be helpful to define default mock behavior of `next-firebase-auth` across your tests.
+It can be helpful to define the default mock behavior of `next-firebase-auth` across your tests.
 To do so, stub out the module in a top-level `__mocks__` folder (alongside the `node_modules` in your application):

 ```
 ├── __mocks__